KYVENetwork/docs/beta/index.md

 #### 2. Get and build the protocol node binaries

-After successfully creating the validator the protocol node binaries have to be build and prepared.
-The current development repository is available here [github.com/KYVENetwork/node](https://github.com/KYVENetwork/node).
+After successfully creating the validator the protocol node binaries have the be build and prepared.
+The current developement repository is avaiable here [github.com/KYVENetwork/node](https://github.com/KYVENetwork/node).
 For the beta network only pools with the evm runtime will be available, so this tutorial will only focus on building the evm binaries.

 To build the evm binaries execute the following commands: